CHARLES SHELDON NWR

 D Tormsen has an alternate view of history told by the Chinese here:

 Do the research if you doubt us.
-Chinese chickens and bows and arrows did not just drop into the Mayan laps.
-And the North west Indians fought with Japanese pirates long before ol' Chris followed his maps here.
+Chinese chickens and bows and arrows did not just drop into the Mayan culture laps overnight.
+And the North west Indians fought with the Japanese pirates sailing around the Aleutian Islands long before Chris followed the maps to the Caribbean.

-California Hot Springs on the banks of the River just west of downtown Elko NV.
+California Hot Springs is on the banks of the Humboldt River just west of downtown Elko NV.
 NOW CLOSED and fenced.

 Note all text and photographs copyrights reserved by John Church.